dongresource/UnityPackFF/README.md

 This project was forked from commit `d9ce99fa` of UnityPack.
 The upstream readme has been renamed to [README.UP.md](README.UP.md).

-It currently supports working with all pre-Academy asset bundles from the original game, as well as all asset bundles from FusionFall Retro with the sole exception of TableData.
+It currently supports working with all asset bundles from the original game, as well as all asset bundles from FusionFall Retro with the sole exception of TableData.

 Note that this repository is a loose collection of patches and scripts I had originally written for my own use and have only slightly cleaned up before publishing.
 Do read the scripts in `bin` before executing them to make sure you understand what they do.